paul-kh/Place-Picker/readme.md

 # App Overview

-This Place Picker app was created for pacticing React concepts, especially the useEffect Hook.
-The app allows user to pick a place they want to visit.
+This Place Picker app was created for practicing React concepts, especially the useEffect Hook.
+The app allows users to pick a place they want to visit.
 The picked places will be moved to the wish list.
-Initially, the app is asking for user to allow user's location access permission so that the app will sort the places by the closest distance to the user's current location.
-User can remove any picked places.
+Initially, the app is asking for the user's  location access permission so that the app will sort the places by the closest distance to the user's current location.
+Users can remove any picked places.

 - Live URL (Hosted with Firebase): https://place-picker--reactjs.web.app